 It can also happen in a shop, or a café, or a restaurant, or when you are looking for accommodation, including renting or buying a property.

 Discrimination can also happen when when you apply for credit, or insurance or a loan, or when you are dealing with tradespeople, businesses or state or local government.

-Our team of employment lawyers and industrial advocates are specialists in fighting claims for discrimination based on sexuality.
+Our team of employment lawyers and industrial advocates are specialists in fighting sexuality discrimination claims.

-We represent our clients in the Human Rights Commission, or any other relevant commission or tribunal.
+We can represent you in the Human Rights Commission and other relevant commissions, courts and tribunals.

-We advise our clients of their best options moving forward to ensure they get the outcome they are looking for.
+We can advise you of your options moving forward and ensure you achieve the justice you are looking for.